-Prerequisite(s): ENG 105, 106 Focuses on the rich and varied tradition of writing by women.
+Focuses on the rich and varied tradition of writing by women.
 Explores the traditional genres as well as nontraditional genres (journals, memoirs, letters, and speeches) in which women have written over the centuries.
 Readings emphasize the historical roots from which women's writing grew and explore the thematic range of women's literary heritage.

-ENG 235 Creative Writing 3:3:0:0
+ENG 235 Creative Writing

-Prerequisite(s): ENG 105, 106 An opportunity for students to express their ideas in various creative modes.
+An opportunity for students to express their ideas in various creative modes.
 To stimulate creativity in thinking and writing, the course allows for close student-instructor examination and evaluation of student creations.